Camden Highline: Planning approval and proposed route

 In January 2023, the project was given planning approval for the first section between Camden Gardens and Royal College Street.
 It will have access to Camden Road railway station with lifts and stairs at each end.
 Various features are proposed to be included such as an edible garden, a grandstand, a play area and wildlife habitats, as well as an architectural screen for trainspotting.
-The project is expected to cost a further £14 million to build with it being estimated to open in 2025.
+Construction of this section was estimated to cost £14 million.

+As of January 2024, funding is still being sought with construction not expected to begin until late 2025, and the first section potentially opening in early 2027.

-The other stages still yet to be approved are from Royal College Street to Camley Street, and Camley Street to York Way with various access points as the park crosses on the former railway bridges.
+The other stages still yet to be approved are from Royal College Street to Camley Street, and Camley Street to York Way, with various access points as the park crosses on the former railway bridges.
 One such entrance, at Royal College Street, will be through the former building of the first Camden Road station which is now a Grade II listed building.

+Opposition

+Opponents of the scheme include the groups Future Transport London, which is the London branch of Campaign for Better Transport, and Climate Emergency Camden.
+They variously argue that the project conflicts with increasing local rail use and that even if its reversal for that purpose is envisioned in a few decades time, the cost would present an obstacle; that it would have considerable embodied carbon and that upgrading the public towpath which already connects Camden Town and Kings Cross would be more cost-effective.